erwan-haquet/tiler-observer/README.md

-# TILER Observer service
+# Twizer - Observer service

 ## Project overview
-TILER for Twitch scrutinizer is a [Erwan Haquet](https://github.com/erwan-haquet) side-project.
+Twyzer for Twitch analyzer is a [Erwan Haquet](https://github.com/erwan-haquet) side-project.
 Goals are to **learn a bunch of new cool tools** like Symfony 4, Mercure, RabbitMQ, ReactJS, ElasticSearch... **use new concepts** like CQRS / Event sourcing and **enjoy coding** :)
-If you want to learn more, check out the [main repository](https://github.com/erwan-haquet/tiler-box).
+If you want to learn more, check out the [main repository](https://github.com/erwan-haquet/twyzer-box).

 ## Observer service
-A javascript twitch bot which is responsible for listening twitch chats and redirect event as formatted commands to [Orchestrator service](https://github.com/erwan-haquet/tiler-orchestrator).
+A javascript twitch bot which is responsible for listening twitch chats and redirect event as formatted commands to [Orchestrator service](https://github.com/erwan-haquet/twyzer-orchestrator).

 ## Installation